 There’re some incredible places to visit in New Zealand, from beautiful beaches that go on for miles, exhilarating hikes, stunning scenery and so much more.
-But where are the best places to visit in New Zealand?
+But where are the most beautiful places to visit in New Zealand.

 Table of Contents

 Most beautiful places to visit in New Zealand

 Create a plan of where to go in New Zealand, which must include at least one of these most beautiful places to visit.

 Beautiful places to visit in New Zealand’s South Island

 Some of the best places to visit in the South Island of New Zealand:

 An approximate 1 and a half hour scenic drive from Christchurch, along State Highway 75, Akaroa is a small town found on the shores of the Banks Peninsula.

 A coach to Akaroa departs daily at 9am from the Central Bus Station in Christchurch, and takes guests through the sweeping hills of Canterbury, before arriving in the little coastal town.

 The town of Akaroa is famous for its bespoke 19th Century French and British architecture, making it one of the best, and most unique, places to visit in the South Island of New Zealand.